 Selected projects are funded through an annual Research Fee paid by CCS and BCS participants.
 REAL appoints a contractor to deliver each project.

-Please find linked here the Tender Q&A Document for the Research Hub project entitled "End of waste case information for digestate derived products."This document contains answers to all questions submitted to the Research Hub about the Tender Invitation Document for this project.Because of the late publication of this document the deadline for tender submissions has been extended to Friday 28th February 2025...
+Please find linked here the Tender Q&A Document for the Research Hub project entitled Alternative control growing media for REAL CCS plant response tests.This document contains answers to all questions submitted to the Research Hub about the Tender Invitation Document for this project.The deadline for tender submissions for this project is 21st March 2025...

-Posted: 11 February, 2025
+Posted: 28 February, 2025